 Mindfulness practice can help you set the conditions that are conducive to a quiet mind.
 It’s kind of like falling asleep.

-When you fall asleep, you aren’t directly — it just happens when the conditions are right.
+When you fall asleep, you aren’t directly doing it — it just happens when the conditions are right.
 In fact, the more you try to fall asleep, the less successful you are.
 It’s when you lie down, turn off the lights, get comfortable, and let go of trying to fall asleep that — poof! — you’re out.

 A quiet mind arises through a similar process.
 Here are five ways your mindfulness practice can help you set up the conditions conducive to a calm, clear and quiet mind: